 I hop in with the golf clubs, feeling stupid.
-But I had never been on a golf-cart before and it soon takes me away from myself.
-It is a nippy little thing, the breeze cools my fevered brow, and conversation blossoms.
+But I have never been on a golf-cart before and it soon takes me away from myself.
+It is a nippy little thing, the breeze cools my fevered brow, and conversation blooms.

 In what seems like no time I spy a familiar figure standing in the middle of the road looking anxiously all about her.

 ‘ANNA!’
 I call cheerfully.
 ‘ANNA!’ more loudly, waving my arms.
 (They’re getting good exercise today.)

 I explain to my rescuer that by happy coincidence we have found my friend Anna.

 He says he got that!

 ‘Fi?’
 Comes the confused cry, as she continues to scan.
 She can hear me, but she can’t see me.